SFDM: Robust Decomposition of Geometry and Reflectance for Realistic Face Rendering from Sparse-view Images: Method

 \section{Method}

 Typical human faces share common features, such as two eyes and one nose, with variations in characteristics such as shape, skin color, and skin texture.
 To better utilize the shared features of human faces, we divide the decomposition process into two stages to learn the neural fields of human faces from multi-view images.
-As shown in Fig.~\ref{fig:pipeline}, we first create a general facial template with geometry and reflectance attributes from a collection of portraits of multiple individuals in stage 1 (Sect.~\ref{subsec:stage1}).
-Subsequently, in stage 2, we refine the specific attributes for each individual face model based on the learned facial template under sparse-view settings (Sect.~\ref{subsec:stage2}).
+Fig.~\ref{fig:pipeline} presents the architecture of the Sparse-view Face Decomposition Model (\textbf{SFDM}).
+In Stage 1, we create a general facial template with geometry and reflectance attributes from a collection of portraits of multiple individuals.
+In Stage 2, we refine the specific attributes for each individual face model based on the learned facial template under sparse-view settings.

-\subsection{Generating Facial Template}
+\subsection{Generating facial template}

 Given a collection of portraits of multiple individuals $\{\mathcal{I}_i\}$, we first learn a general facial template with both geometry and reflectance attributes.